 2. Few-shot prompting — Learning by example

-Transform these titles into compelling hooks:
+Transform these titles into catchy hooks:

-Title: "How to save money" → Hook: "The 50/30/20 rule changed 10,000 people's lives.
-What about yours?"
+Title: "How to save money" → Hook: "The 50/30/20 rule changed 10,000 lives.
+Could yours be next?"

 Title: "Prompt engineering" →